-USG organizations must provide for the integrity and security of its information assets by identifying all information systems, automated files and databases for which the USG organization has ownership responsibility, and ensuring that responsibility for each information system, automated file or database is defined with respect to:
+USG organizations must provide for the integrity and security of its information assets by identifying all information systems, products or services, for which the USG organization has ownership responsibility, and ensuring that responsibility for each information system, automated file or database is defined with respect to:

 - 1. Owners of the information system; - 2.
 Owners of the information within USG organizations; - 3.
 Trustees and stewards of the information; - 4.
-Users of the information; and, - 5.
-Classification of information to ensure that each automated file or database is identified as to its information class in accordance with policies and standards.
+Users of the information; - 5.
+Classification of information to ensure that each automated file or database is identified as to its information class in accordance with policies and standards; - 6.
+The data processing environment is identified (e.g., geographic location, on-premises, cloud or third party managed); - 7.
+Identified assets are scanned for vulnerabilities, which are documented and mitigated or remediated; and, - 8.
+Systems, products, services and associated data are formally managed throughout removal, transitions and disposition.

-Note: The definitions of Owners, Stewards, Trustees, and Users are covered in Section 9, Data Governance and Management Structure, of this Manual.
+Note: The definitions of Owners, Stewards, Trustees, and Users are covered in the BOR BPM, Section 12: Data Governance and Management.